tntim96/Linux-Dev-VM/Readme.md

 Please ensure that you have enabled VT-x/AMD-V properly in the BIOS of your host computer.
 ```
-...you may need to enable this setting in your BIOS.
+...you may need to enable this setting in your B	IOS.
 For Windows 8, see [this blog](http://naushad.me/amd-v-hardware-acceleration-has-been-enabled-but-is-not-operational-virtualbox/) for instructions.